janderssonse/ort-ci-action/README.md

 ## License

-The Action is using the ORT to run it's actions and that is
+The Action is using the ORT to run it's actions which is Apache Licensed and:

-Under the Apache License 2.0 - Copyright (C) 2020-2022 HERE Europe B.V.
+Copyright (C) 2020-2022 HERE Europe B.V.

 ORT CI ACTION itself is is under